 Looking for a romantic restaurant to celebrate a special occasion in Washington, D.C.?
 The nation's capital offers a variety of fine dining restaurants that offer great food as well as the perfect ambiance for a quiet night out with someone special.
 They are among the most popular dining destinations, so be sure to call ahead or visit their website to make a reservation at least a few days in advance.
 Here is a roundup of the most romantic restaurants in D.C.

 Plume is an award-winning fine-dining restaurant, located in one of DC's historic most prestigious luxury hotels, that has a special couples space known as “The Nest”.
 The restaurant offers an elegant and romantic atmosphere and upscale cuisine.
 Dinner entrees include dishes such as Lobster Gratine, Martin's Angus Prime Beef and Hudson Valley Moulard Magret.
 The wine list at Plume has been carefully-curated to enhance your dining experience.
-Plume is the only Forbes five star rated restaurant in Washington, D.C.
+Plume is one of only two Forbes five star rated restaurants in Washington, D.C.
 Tthe other is The Inn at Little Washington.)

 The award-winning restaurant is known as a steward of culinary elegance and luxury offering a sophisticated menu inspired by the regional cuisines of Italy.
 Menus at the power dining spot change daily and feature an a la carte menu for lunch and multi-course menus at a set price for dinner.
-For a very special treat, try the Piemonte Grand Tasting Menu, a six-course dinner that changes monthly.
 A la carte selections are always available at the bar and on the patio.
 The decor in the main dining room is modern and inviting, perfect for a special date.
 The outdoor patio offers a quiet dining space perfect for al fresco dining.

 This elegant French-Belgian restaurant offers a four to seven course fixed-price menu by award-winning chef Robert Wiedmaier.
 Menu items change daily.
 The renowned chef hails from Brussels and his cuisine embodies the best culinary choices of European culture.
 The dining room is dimly lit and provides and intimate and romantic ambiance.
 An outdoor patio and wine bar are available.